-Form 1099-Misc and Non-Qualified Deferred Compensation: If your Form 1099-Misc has an amount in box 15b for nonqualified deferred compensation plans under code section 409A, see

-- IRS Publication 15-A for the calculation of the additional tax that must be reported on Form 1040. - 2.
-Late payment and failure to file penalties TurboTax does not support the calculation of late payment or failure to file penalties. - 3.
-Section 457A Compensation The program does not support compensation plans under code section 457A, see Internal Revenue Code Section 457A for details. - 4.
+- 1. Form 1099-MISC and Non-Qualified Deferred Compensation: If your Form 1099-MISC has an amount in box 15b for nonqualified deferred compensation plans under code section 409A, see IRS Publication 15-A for the calculation of the additional tax that must be reported on Form 1040. - 2.
+Late payment and failure to file penalties: TurboTax does not support the calculation of late payment or failure to file penalties. - 3.
+Section 457A Compensation: The program does not support compensation plans under code section 457A, see Internal Revenue Code Section 457A for details. - 4.
 Underpayment Penalty (Form 2210): Form 2210 does not support the calculation of relief from underpayment penalty granted by the IRS due to disasters.
 Taxpayers affected by a disaster where the IRS provides relief should calculate the relief granted for the specific disaster and request a waiver on Form 2210. - 5.
 Net Investment Income Tax (Form 8960): The program does not automatically support the following scenarios for the calculation of Net Investment Income Tax (NIIT).
-Make any necessary adjustments on the Form 8960 worksheet: - Any adjustment to the gain or loss from the disposition of an interest in a partnership or S corporation that should be included on line 5c. - Activities involving trading in financial instruments or commodities which should be included in NII regardless of material participation. - Any adjustment to interest or dividend income or to capital gain/loss that is not related to an activity. - Net operating loss for NIIT purposes. - Any other adjustments or deductions not accounted for on the Form 8960 worksheet. - 6.
+Make any necessary adjustments on the Form 8960 worksheet: - Any adjustment to the gain or loss from the disposition of an interest in a partnership or S corporation that should be included on line 5c. - Any gain from the disposition of an interest in a substantially appreciated property (fair market value exceeds 120% of the adjusted basis) that should be included on line 5b - Activities involving trading in financial instruments or commodities which should be included in NII regardless of material participation.

+- Any adjustment to interest or dividend income or to capital gain/loss that is not related to an activity. - Net operating loss for NIIT purposes. - Any other adjustments or deductions not accounted for on the Form 8960 worksheet. - 6.
 1040, Schedule H Household Employment Taxes: The program does not support adjustments needed to calculate the Qualified Sick and Family Leave Credits on Schedule H Worksheets 3 and 4 for the following wage types: - Wages paid to one employee above the Social Security wage base - Wages excluded from the definition of employment under sections 3121(b)(1)-(22) - Wages paid under under certain collectively bargained agreements